x79-sys/discord-plays-switch/README.md

-# discord-plays-swsh
+# discord-plays-switch
-A python based discord bot that sends commands to a homebrewed nintendo switch so you could have a little community beat pokemon togehter!
+A python based discord bot that sends commands to a homebrewed nintendo switch so you could have a little community play on a switch togehter!

 ### Need Help?
 Add me on discord **x79#0001**